krissmoe/SHRED-turbulence-sensing/README.md

 Details about the error metrics can be found in the manuscript.
 The functions that calculate these can be found in 'Processdata.py'.

 ### Data
-DNS cases S1/S2 and experimental T-Tank cases E1/E2.
+DNS cases S1/S2 and experimental T-Tank (Note: sometimes called Teetank internally in code) cases E1/E2.
 Details about the turbulence statistics can be found in the manuscript.

+Note that the specific case names for S1, S2, E1 and E2 differ in the code.
+For the DNS data, it is based on the Reynolds number of the simulation.
+Case S1 = "RE1000", case S2 = "RE2500".
+For the experimental cases, the names are sometimes based on the mode setting on the nozzles for the turbulent injection flow in the T-tank.
+Case E1 = "P25" and case E2 = "P50".
+In any case, the second case is always the more turbulent data.
+Note that the Reynolds numbers for the experimental cases are significantly higher than for the DNS cases.

 ### Outputs
 Plots for manuscript are generated in 'Run turbulence sensing SHRED.ipynb'.
 This include plots for